 Yes, absolutely, it's simply a matter of dividing the quantities by two.
 I've made them as small-batch many times before.

-The trick to making the best Mini Eggs Cookie recipe is to firstly make sure that you use digital scales to weigh out the flour, and secondly, do not over-bake them.
+The trick to making the best Mini Eggs Cookie recipe is to first make sure that you use digital scales to weigh out the flour, and second, do not over-bake them.

 You can use any that you like.
 Over here in the UK, Cadbury's is one of the biggest manufacturers of Easter chocolates and in my view, one of the best.
 So, out of choice, I opt for their brand to make Cadbury Mini Egg Cookies.
 But I know that in other countries, it can be hard to come across, or there may be other brands that you prefer.
 So please use your favourite mini eggs!

-If you tried these Mini Egg Cookies recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Mini Egg Cookies recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 Mini Egg Cookies Recipe